 Age-Friendly Public Health: The Podcast

-In this episode of Age-Friendly Public Health: The Podcast host, Dr. J. Nadine Gracia, President and CEO of Trust for America’s Health (TFAH) is joined by guest Katie Adamson, Vice President for Health Partnerships and Policy at YMCA of the USA.
-They discuss the well-known and subtle ways YMCAs across the country support healthy aging.
-Listen to their conversation.
+In this episode of Age-Friendly Public Health: The Podcast, host Dr. J. Nadine Gracia, President and CEO of Trust for America’s Health is joined by Alison Barkoff, Associate Professor of Health, Law, and Policy at the George Washington University Milken Institute School of Public Health, to discuss how disability and aging policy intersect and can support one another.

 Season One Episodes: